movementlabsxyz/MIP/MIP/MIP-60/README.md

 1. **burn/mint**: the asset is burned on the source chain and an asset is minted on the target chain.
 _Supply: The bridge operator is in control of creating supply on both chains._
-1. **lock/mint**: the native asset (minted e.g. in an ERC20 contract) is locked on the source chain and a wrapped asset is minted on the target chain (which is L2 in our case).
+1. **lock/mint**: the native asset (minted e.g. in an ERC20 contract) is locked on the source chain and a wrapped asset is minted on the target chain.
 _Supply: The bridge operator is only in control of minting supply on the target chain (L2).
 On L1 the bridge operator holds a token pool into/from which tokens get locked/unlocked._
 1. **lock/unlock**: although difficult to classify in literature, this variant naturally completes the above two types.
 It may be classified as a subcategory of a swap, a **liquidity network** (see above), or it could be interpreted as a trusted [Automated Market Maker (AMM) with a constant sum invariant](https://medium.com/@0xmirai77/curve-v1-the-stableswap-invariant-f87ad7641aa0).
 The asset is locked on the source chain and unlocked on the target chain.
 _Supply: The bridge operator is neither in control of creating new supply on the source chain nor on the target chain.
 The bridge operator only holds token pools into/from which tokens get locked/unlocked._